 Table 1 shows the black currant yields in pounds per row for each trellis system for each year.
-For the three years of the trials, the flat fan trellising system was most conducive for machine harvest with an average of 87.5% of the fruit harvested by machine.
-The reduced total yield from the flat fan system in 2008 compared to the control was likely due to the combination of aggressive pruning necessary in the first year to train the plants to the trellis and telegraphing of the sway action from the harvester down the row that dropped fruit ahead of the harvester.
+For the three years of the trials, the flat fan trellising system was most conducive for machine harvest with an average of 83.6% of the fruit harvested by machine.
+The reduced total yield from the flat fan system in 2008 compared to the control was likely due to the aggressive pruning necessary in the first year to train the plants to the trellis.
 In 2009 and 2010, the flat fan system yielded as much as the control.
 The drawback for the system is the considerable labor and material expense to construct the trellis and fasten each cane to the three wires each year.

 The two-wire trellis improved machine harvest efficiency in 2009 and 2010, especially when the wire was raised from 12" to 36" in 2010.
-The two-wire will require more refinement.
-Forcing the growth into a narrow space resulted in a portion of a row leaning into the row-middle.
-The ring system trialed in 2010, was also effective, and required only slightly more labor than the two-wire system.
+The ring system trialed in 2010, was also effective, but required more labor than the two-wire system.